MicrosoftDocs/entra-docs/docs/identity/app-provisioning/provision-custom-security-attributes.md

 ### Test with SuccessFactors provisioning app

-In this example, the SAP SuccessFactors attribute mapping is shown as follows:
+In this example, SAP SuccessFactors attributes are mapped to custom security attributes as show here:

 :::image type="content" source="media/custom-security-attributes/sap-attribute-mapping.png" alt-text="Screenshot of SAP attribute mapping options.":::